 11. Be Kind to Yourself!

-Lastly, be kind to yourself!
+Lastly, on this list of self love activities, is to be kind to yourself!
 Cut yourself some slack because nobody’s perfect!

-Remember, self-love isn’t a destination but a journey and there will be bumps and obstacles along the way.
+Remember, practicing self love activities isn’t a destination but a journey and there will be bumps and obstacles along the way.

 There are going to be days where you just don’t like yourself or are not happy with part of your life.